alombarte/raspberry-osmc-automated/README.md

 - Hardware: A Raspberry Pi (1 or 2), Vero or Apple TV
 - An account in [ShowRSS](https://showrss.info/) or similar feed service that configures your own feed.

-This setup has been tested in the latest OSMC at the moment of writing: [**release 2015.08-1**](https://osmc.tv/download/images/)
+This setup has been tested in the latest OSMC at the moment of writing: [**release 2015.08-1**](https://osmc.tv/download/images/) (there is a new version now, should work)

-## What you get...
+## Features
 After the installation you get a mediacenter operated from your TV remote.
 All your selected TV Shows are puctually downloaded in their correct folder with its subtitles, and the filesystem is kept clean and organized, no maintenance to do.
 Some of the features are:

 - Operation from the remote, no mouse nor keyboard needed.
 - The setup of your preferred TV Shows taken from ShowRSS or any other feed of your interest.
 - All downloads automated, moved to the right folder structure when completed and using real episode names and season information (taken from TheTVDB).
 - Automatic download of subtitles and retry of failed ones every hour.
-- Downloads folder and transmission taks always clean.
+- Downloads folder and transmission tasks always clean.
 - Updated Kodi library with TV Shows covers and art cover.
+- [optional] Delete shows that have been already seen to save storage

 The following services can be used remotely: